BalmaBrian/Stamper/README.md

 [![Run on Repl.it](https://repl.it/badge/github/BalmaBrian/Stamper)](https://repl.it/github/BalmaBrian/Stamper)

 ## Getting Started
 The first thing you need is a linux system or a linux VM.
 The software used is Python 3 and OpenSCad.
+Testing for running the code in Repl.it is in the process.

 ### Installing OpenSCad for Ubuntu 18.04 - [Tutorial Here](http://ubuntuhandbook.org/index.php/2019/01/install-openscad-ubuntu-18-10-18-04/)
 1. Open terminal either via **Ctrl+Alt+T** keyboard shortcut or from software launcher.